blinklet/blog-posts/containerlab-network-emulator/containerlab.md

 $ mkdir -p ~/Documents/frrlab
 $ cd ~/Documents/frrlab
 ```

+The lab in this example will consist of three routers connected in a ring topology and each router will have one PC connected to it.
+You must plan the topology and determine which ports will connect to each other.

 Use your favorite text editor to create a file named *frrlab.yml* and add the following text to it: